Which dinosaur is known for having approximately 500 teeth? | Channels for Pearson+

 1

-Step 1: Understand the question.
-The problem is asking which dinosaur is known for having approximately 500 teeth.
-This is a factual question related to paleontology, a subfield of biology.
+Step 1: Begin by understanding the problem, which is asking about a dinosaur known for having approximately 500 teeth.
+This requires knowledge of paleontology and specific dinosaur characteristics.

-Step 2: Recall or research the characteristics of the dinosaurs listed.
-Tyrannosaurus rex is known for its large, sharp teeth used for tearing flesh.
-Stegosaurus is recognized for its plates and tail spikes, not its teeth.
-Triceratops is famous for its horns and frill, with teeth adapted for chewing plants.
+Step 2: Review the options provided: Triceratops, Tyrannosaurus rex, Stegosaurus, and Nigersaurus.
+Consider the anatomical features of each dinosaur, particularly their dental structures.

-Step 3: Learn about Nigersaurus.
-Nigersaurus is a genus of dinosaur that lived during the middle Cretaceous period.
-It is known for its unique dental structure, having approximately 500 slender teeth arranged in a wide, flat jaw, adapted for grazing on low-lying vegetation.
+Step 3: Recall that Nigersaurus is a sauropod dinosaur known for its unique dental arrangement.
+It had a wide, flat mouth and rows of small, closely packed teeth designed for grazing on vegetation.

-Step 4: Compare the information.
-Based on the descriptions, Nigersaurus is the only dinosaur in the list that matches the characteristic of having approximately 500 teeth.
+Step 4: Compare this information with the other options.
+Triceratops had beak-like structures for cutting plants, Tyrannosaurus rex had large, sharp teeth for tearing meat, and Stegosaurus had small teeth for chewing plants, none of which match the description of 500 teeth.

-Step 5: Conclude that the correct answer is Nigersaurus, as it is the dinosaur known for this specific dental adaptation.
+Step 5: Conclude that Nigersaurus is the correct answer based on its distinctive dental structure and the approximate number of teeth it possessed.

 Watch next